Timinator2000/Algorithm_X/02 - exact_cover/03 - requirements.md

 * Test Case 7 – 241,460,379 possible solutions

-There is a point to this exercises.
+There is a moral to this story.
 It is best to restrict Algorithm X as much as possible with constraints (requirements).
 You will not always be able to eliminate the need to further validate potential solutions after Algorithm X finds them, but, by maximizing the knowledge passed to Algorithm X, you will be rewarded with a significantly smaller set of possible solutions, and in many cases, you will be rewarded with the _only_ valid solution.